 Information Media Programs

-Instructional Technology Certificate - Learn to access and apply information and technologies from a wide variety of sources, such as Web 2.0 tools, multimedia presentations, graphics editing, and web page design.
-Ideal for Business, Education and Mass Communications Majors.
+Instructional Technology Certificate - Learn to and apply information and technologies from a wide variety of sources, such as Web 2.0 tools, multimedia presentations, graphics editing, and web page design.
+Ideal for Business, Education, and Mass Communications majors.

 This certificate complements other majors, especially those in education, fine arts, humanities, social sciences, and business.
 Applicants planning to work toward the Instructional Technology Certificate must meet with an adviser in the Department of Information Media.